quocvietht03/doyle/readme.txt

 * Released:
 	- Add taxonomy for postype team.
 	- Add taxonomy for postype testimonial.
+	- Fix widgets not found on child theme
 	- And small issues ...

 = 1.1 =